jscutlery/convoyr/README.md

 ### Matchers

-A `Matcher` is a declarative way to do conditional handling.
-It's a safer approach than a raw condition and should be used in prior.
+Matchers are used to do conditional handling depending on the request object.

 ```ts
 import { matchOrigin } from '@http-ext/core';